zhouemm/learngit1/readme.txt

-Git is a distribured control system.
+Git is a distribured version control system.
-Git is free software.
+Git is free software distribured under the GPL.